hazelcast/hazelcast/site/docs/sql/intro.md

 **Note:** _The service is in beta state and supports only a very limited subset of the planned functionality.
-The behavior, API, and binary formats will probably change in future releases._
+The behavior, API, and binary formats may change in future releases._

 ## Quick Start